-- Student will demonstrate and apply the standard precautions utilized in the Serology laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate safe use and disposal of biohazardous materials. - Student will demonstrate by performance, the proper techniques of pipetting and preparing serial dilutions when conducting serological tests. - Student will list specific diseases and describe the serological assays used to evaluate them. - Student will perform and interpret, with 100 % accuracy, all serological assays. - Student will perform and interpret quality control procedures.
+- Student will demonstrate and apply the standard precautions utilized in the immunology laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate safe use and disposal of biohazardous materials. - Student will demonstrate by performance proper techniques of pipetting and preparing serial dilutions when conducting serological tests. - Student will list specific diseases and describe the serological assays used to evaluate them. - Student will perform and interpret, with 100 % accuracy, all serological assays. - Student will demonstrate and apply principles of safety, quality assurance, and quality control in immunology/serology.